Benchmarking Time Series Foundation Models for Short-Term Household Electricity Load Forecasting: Introduction

-Our results suggest that TFS Transformers are still slightly ahead of most foundation models in terms of accuracy, while foundation models require substantially less effort.
-However, we found that the Chronos \cite{Ansari.2024} foundation model provides competitive forecasting capabilities while TimesFM \cite{Das2024} outperformed multiple recent TFS Transformers approaches without being trained on the task when incorporating longer input sizes.
+Our results suggest that TSFM are comparable to TFS Transformers in terms of accuracy.
+We found that depending on the metric, Time-MoE \cite{shi_time-moe_2024}, Sundial \cite{liu2025sundial}, Chronos \cite{Ansari.2024} and TimesFM \cite{Das2024} provide competitive forecasting capabilities.
+Especially on longer input sizes, TSFM outperformed multiple recent TFS Transformer approaches without being fine-tuned on the task.
 This finding suggests that with domain adaptation (e.g., creating a foundation model for diverse energy load forecasting tasks) or fine-tuning (e.g., on historical data from the time series under consideration), time series foundation models might become a promising research direction in household electricity STLF.

 The remainder of this paper is structured as follows.
 First, we summarize related work on univariate household electricity STLF and briefly explain the theory behind foundation models.
 Next, we describe the methodology of our comparative benchmarking study in detail.
 Subsequently, we show and discuss the empirical results of our experiments.
 Lastly, we provide a conclusion and outlook for future research on energy-related time series foundation models.